HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 Falls are among the leading causes of injury-related deaths in the elderly population.
 As global aging accelerates, with over 16% of people projected to be aged 65+ by 2050, the demand for reliable, real-time fall detection systems becomes increasingly critical—especially in wet and confined areas like bathrooms, where over 80% of falls occur.

-PPMFD (Privacy-Preserving Multimodal Fall Detection) is a robust AI-based fall detection system that integrates mmWave radar and vibration sensors.
+P2MFDS (Privacy-Preserving Multimodal Fall Detection) is a robust AI-based fall detection system that integrates mmWave radar and vibration sensors.
 The network not only delivers high accuracy but also preserves personal privacy by avoiding cameras or wearable sensors, making it ideal for private home environments.

 ---